MiguVT/Timeconverter/SECURITY.md

 ### About This Project

 Timeconverter is a simple, client-side time conversion tool.
-Due to its straightforward nature and minimal attack surface, serious security vulnerabilities are unlikely but not impossible.
-We still appreciate any security reports to ensure the safety of our users.
+Due to its straightforward nature, serious security vulnerabilities are unlikely - but not impossible.
+Still appreciate any reports to keep things safe for users.

 ### What to Include